amoe/acceleratedcpp/exercise-notes.md

 > Every member of CoreStudent is also a member of GradStudent -- except for the
 > constructors, the assignment operator, and the destructor.

+Note that we didn't need to override the read() member function for this.

+## 13-7

+> Add a class to the system to represent students auditing the course.

+WTF is this supposed to mean?
+One logical interpretation is that they only have a name but not a grade, and that they never do homework, and their grade is always zero but should not throw an error.
+The read function will also have to be modified as read_common no longer applies.

+BUT!  n is private???
+What should the derived class do?

+read_common is clearly not an option.
+I chose to make `n` protected.